mklabs/ue4-CSSColorsGrid/readme.md

 ## Credits

-Materials are implement following the technique demonstrated by [Tyler McCombs](https://youtu.be/KSXshiA59OA), thank you Tyler for such a good tutorial!
+Materials are implement following the technique demonstrated by [Tyler McCombs](https://www.tylermccombs.com/) in this [video](https://youtu.be/KSXshiA59OA), thank you Tyler for such a good tutorial!

 The list for the CSS Color names are coming from [bahamas10's css-color-names repository](https://github.com/bahamas10/css-color-names).